 It requires us to maintain a “neutral spine” and it requires us to have good pelvic mobility and control in the hip flexors and extensors.

-Make no mistake, a poor hip hinge leads to poor mechanics in the high value functional exercises mentioned above,
+Make no mistake, a poor hip hinge leads to poor mechanics in movement and exercise training.

 There are a few ways to do this.

 One of the easiest ways to learn the hip hinge is with the dowel rod (or pvc pipe or something similar).

 The use of a dowel rod basically forces the body to learn the hinge pattern.

 Place the dowel behind the back while the athlete stands tall with a shoulder width stance and feet pointed straight forward or toes slightly outward.